hammadattari/VNKN01-BioInfoLabSoft/README.md

 ```
 ![image](https://github.com/hammadattari/VNKN01-BioInfoLabSoft/assets/44769452/b878f515-36b4-4adf-af85-00eae225c5de)

+## Step 3 - I already have the docker image in my local system, So load Amber22 images  to docker.

 **Note:** To Connect the WinSCP, put the username and password with the IP address of Ubuntu installed on wsl2.